-Additionally, the bill mandates that 37.5% of the investment earnings from the account, attributable to contributions made 30 years prior, be deposited into the general fund after the specified period.
-The state treasurer is also required to report annually to the joint appropriations committee and the select committee on capital financing and investments regarding the account's investments.
+Additionally, the bill mandates that 37.5% of the investment earnings from the generational investment account be deposited into the general fund after a 30-year period following the initial deposit.
+The state treasurer is also required to report annually on the account's investments to relevant legislative committees.
 The bill includes amendments to existing definitions and investment policies, specifically adjusting the risk profile parameters for state investments.
+The act is set to take effect immediately upon completion of the necessary legislative processes.

 Statutes affected: Introduced: 9-4-203, 9-4-716